ART-Group-it/HateSpeechKermit/README.md

 5. [How to cite us](#how-to-cite-us)

 ## What about _KERM-HATE_
-In this GitHub we present _KERM-HATE_ : a hate speech recognizer that exploits syntax to highlight the key points that triggered that particular class to the given sentence.
+In this GitHub we present _KERM-HATE_ : a hate speech recognizer that exploits syntax to highlight, given a sentence, the key points that triggered the classification in a certain class.
+_KERM-HATE_ exploits _BERT trasnformer model_ for sequence classification flanked by a KERMIT component.
-An example, present [in our paper](https://peerj.com/articles/cs-859/), is the following:
+An example of our output - present [in our paper](https://peerj.com/articles/cs-859/) - is the following:
 <p align="center">
 <img src="./imgs/Example.png" width="500"/>
 </p>